The Best of Da Nang for Digital Nomads

 Internet speed in Da nang

-Meeting other digital nomads in Da nang
+Meeting other digital nomads in Da Nang

 I did find it a bit challenging to connect with other digital nomads.
 Unlike other destinations where there are many events and co-livings specifically catering to digital nomads, I didn’t find as many opportunities to meet like-minded individuals in Da Nang.